 13. Termination or Modification Upon Default.
-If an Owner materially fails to fulfill its obligations under this Agreement, other than with respect to the number of employee positions estimated to be created or retained under this Agreement and with respect to the total investment associated with the Project, and such failure is not corrected within thirty days of written notice thereof to such Owner, or if the City determines that the certification as to delinquent taxes required by this Agreement is fraudulent, the City may terminate or modify the exemptions from taxation granted under the Agreement with respect to property of the Owner which is in such default or has made such fraudulent certification, from the date of the material failure.
-Any such termination or modification, as provided in this Section, shall have no effect on exemptions from taxation granted under this Agreement with respect to property of Owners other than such defaulting Owner(s).
-In addition to the written notice provided to the defaulting Owner, the City also shall provide notice of any material failure pursuant to this Section 13 to the lender or lenders designated in writing by the Company to the City.
-The City hereby agrees that any cure performed by such lender or lenders within the time period provided in this Section 13 shall be treated as if the cure was performed by the defaulting Owner.
+If an Company materially fails to fulfill its obligations under this Agreement, other than with respect to the number of employee positions estimated to be created or retained under this Agreement and with respect to the total investment associated with the Project, and such failure is not corrected within thirty days of written notice thereof to such Company, or if the City determines that the certification as to delinquent taxes required by this Agreement is fraudulent, the City may terminate or modify the exemptions from taxation granted under the Agreement with respect to property of the Company which is in such default or has made such fraudulent certification, from the date of the material failure.
+Any such termination or modification, as provided in this Section, shall have no effect on exemptions from taxation granted under this Agreement with respect to property of Company other than such defaulting Company(s).
+In addition to the written notice provided to the defaulting Company, the City also shall provide notice of any material failure pursuant to this Section 13 to the lender or lenders designated in writing by the Company to the City.
+The City hereby agrees that any cure performed by such lender or lenders within the time period provided in this Section 13 shall be treated as if the cure was performed by the defaulting Company.

 14. Approval by the City.
-The Owners and the City acknowledge that this Agreement must be approved by formal actions of the legislative authority of the City as a condition for this Agreement to take effect.
+The Companys and the City acknowledge that this Agreement must be approved by formal actions of the legislative authority of the City as a condition for this Agreement to take effect.
 This Agreement takes effect upon such approval.
-Because this Agreement was approved by Ordinance No. _________ on _________, 2021, this Agreement shall be effective immediately upon its execution.
+Because this Agreement was approved by Ordinance No. 2020-4401 on September 20, 2021, this Agreement shall be effective immediately upon its execution.

 15. Non-Discriminatory Hiring.
-By executing this Agreement, the Owners are committing to following non-discriminating hiring practices, acknowledging that no individual may be denied employment solely on the basis of race, religion, sex, disability, color, national origin, or ancestry.
+By executing this Agreement, the Companys are committing to following non-discriminating hiring practices, acknowledging that no individual may be denied employment solely on the basis of race, religion, sex, disability, color, national origin, or ancestry.

 16. Revocation of Exemptions.
-Exemptions from taxation granted under this Agreement shall be revoked with respect to an Owner if it is determined that such violating Owner, any successor enterprise to such violating Owner, or any related member of such violating Owner (as those terms are defined in division (E) of Section 3735.671 of the Ohio Revised Code) has violated the prohibition against entering into the Agreement under Division (E) of Section 3735.671 or Section 5709.62 or 5709.63 of the Ohio Revised Code prior to the time prescribed by that division or either of those sections.
-Any such revocation, as provided in this Section, shall have no effect on exemptions from taxation granted under this Agreement with respect to property of Owners other than such violating Owner(s).
+Exemptions from taxation granted under this Agreement shall be revoked with respect to a Company if it is determined that such violating Company, any successor enterprise to such violating Company, or any related member of such violating Company (as those terms are defined in division (E) of Section 3735.671 of the Ohio Revised Code) has violated the prohibition against entering into the Agreement under Division (E) of Section 3735.671 or Section 5709.62 or 5709.63 of the Ohio Revised Code prior to the time prescribed by that division or either of those sections.
+Any such revocation, as provided in this Section, shall have no effect on exemptions from taxation granted under this Agreement with respect to property of Company other than such violating Company(s).

 17. Transfer and/or Assignment; Release from Liability.